Research at the CSL

 This research is being done to learn more about the short-term effects of cannabigerol (CBG), including subjective (how you feel), cardiovascular (heart/blood), and cognitive (thinking) performance effects and also to understand CBG pharmacokinetics (or how the drug moves through the body).

-If you are interested in this study, please refer to this page.
+If you are interested in participating in this study, please click here!

 This research is being done in collaboration with the Realm of Caring Foundation, a nonprofit organization dedicated to therapeutic cannabinoid research and education.
 The purpose of this research is to examine the health effects of medicinal cannabis use by surveying people who have a variety of health problems, and comparing individuals who do and don’t use cannabis.
 This study is open to adult patients as well as caregivers of dependent patients who have health problems and either are or are considering the use of cannabis as an alternative treatment.